List of S&P 600 companies

 The S&P SmallCap 600 (S&P 600) stock market index, maintained by S&P Dow Jones Indices, comprises the common stocks of 600 small-cap, mostly American, companies.
-Although called the "S&P 600", the index contains 602 stocks because it includes two share classes of stock from two of its component companies.
+Although called the "S&P 600", the index contains 603 stocks because it includes two share classes of stock from three of its component companies (Central Garden & Pet Company, Clearway Energy and Under Armour).

-S&P 600 component stocks

 Stocks here are cross referenced with the following index funds to compose the list: